“A story is a meaningful pattern of events. Through finding a story’s shape within your life’s shape, you could know what your life means.”

-I’d been soaring above the idea to write my life story forever, and since I’d jumped back on boats three years before, it had been a building crescendo, an idea floating in and out as life took me peeking down new roads, through more preparation, more training.
-I’d been waiting for the obvious loop of events that would give it structure, closure.
+I’d been soaring for years above the idea of a memoir, and since I’d jumped back on boats three years before, it had been a building crescendo, an idea floating in and out as life took me peeking down new roads, through more preparation, more training.
+I’d been waiting for the obvious loop of events that would give the story structure, closure.
 And now?
 What better time, everything just lines up, doesn’t it?
 Time to get it out, write to move forward.

 I fell hard into the fantasy of being a writer.
 I never claim professional identities.
 I do massage, I do kayak tours, but I am not a masseuse, I am not a kayak guide.
 I whispered to myself, ‘I am a writer.’
 And a log caught.
 Oxygen rushed into the vacuum and the flame leapt.
 “I am a writer,” I said again, a little louder.
 The hat fit, warm and snug.
-This is something I can always be, behind and through all the other things, all the travels, all the relationships and roles.
+This is something I can always be, behind and through all the other things, all the travels, all the relationships, all the jobs and roles.
 I can be an observer, a recorder, a purifier.
-In it there is an identity, a purpose.
+In it there is there is some constancy, an identity, a purpose.

 Yes, that felt good, the warmth of a vision burning brightly, hardly flickering.
 That is what I would do, where I would go.
 The comforting plan settled into the empty nook of uncertainty.
 I would travel Europe, and do my best to enjoy it, but at the end there was some semblance of home, a star to guide.
 A goal.

-I jumped online, a soothing link to my web of scattered friends and family.
+I jumped online, a soothing link to my scattered web of community.
 I was eager to reconnect with friends in the USVI, send some word and clear a little path for my return.
-A post of a friend caught my eye.
+A post caught my eye.
 ‘My wonderful island family, do not focus on this storm coming our way, keep the energy positive.’

 Storm?
 Of course, hurricane season.
-We had just barely beat the storms on the crossing, with Gert chasing us by two weeks.
-I looked up the satellite image, to see the three massive red blobs churning the Atlantic, heading for home.
+We had just barely beat the storms crossing the Atlantic, with hurricane Gert chasing us by two weeks.
+Intrigued, I looked up the satellite image.
+Three massive red blobs churned the Atlantic, heading right for that vision of home.

-A year ago I decided to finally make a slow circle back to a place I had loved and left, to close a loop started decades ago.
-And a year ago I watched helpless from far away as that little special island took the beating of the century.
+From that conservatory in Ireland, I decided to finally make a slow circle back to a place I had loved and left, to close a loop started decades before.
+And from that conservatory in Ireland, I watched helpless as that little special island took the beating of the century.